-To: All St aff
+To: All Staff

-From:
+Fron n:

-Date:
+Date e:

-Re: Empl oyee Privacy Notice
+Re: Employee Privacy Notice

 I confirm that I have been made aware of the Council's Employee Privacy Notice, which contains the following information:

-ii.
-What information Oakham Town Council holds concerning me and where it is stored? iii.
-Why it is held. iii.
-What is the legal basis for holding it. iv.
-Which Manager is responsible for data protection and security, including the Managers name and contact details? v.
-How long will the information be stored? vi.
-How I can access this information, make changes to it or request its deletion. viii.
-Reasons why I can object to information being held. viii.
-The fact that I need to give consent to the storage of non-special category data and how to withdraw it. ix.
-Oakham Town Council legal obligation to store special category information, to comply with legal obligations.
-This includes pay details to meet HMRC requirements, entitlement to work in the UK details, health information for Health and Safety reasons and disciplinary records to comply with the Employer's legal obligations under Employment Law. x.
-I am informed that I need to keep Oakham Town Council fully up to date with all changes to their data, such as addresses. xi.
-How to make a complaint to the Information Commissioners Office regarding a breach of the Regulations. xiii.
-I am aware that any breach of Data Protection by me will be treated as Gross Misconduct.
+i. ii. iii. iv. v. vi. vii. viii. ix.
+Why it is held.
+What is the legal Which Manager and contact deta How long will the How I can acces Reasons why I c The fact that I ne withdraw it.
+Oakham Town C obligations.
+This UK details, healt with the Employe I am informed the data, such as ad How to make a c Regulations. e information be stored?
+Is this information, make changes to it or request its deletion.
+Is an object to information being held.
+Is eed to give consent to the storage of non-special category data and how to Council legal obligation to store special category information, to comply with legal is includes pay details to meet HMRC requirements, entitlement to work in the hinformation for Health and Safety reasons and disciplinary records to comply er's legal obligations under Employment Law.
+In eed to keep Oakham Town Council fully up to date with all changes to their

 I am aware that I can access of copy of this notice in my Personnel file

-Date ıro
+Date . ••••••

 Signature